-Most women find that over the counter pain relief, a hot water bottle and a few days rest at home works wonders.
+Most women find that over-the-counter pain relief, a hot water bottle, and a few days resting at home works wonders.

 What Should I Do After the Procedure?

 It’s a great idea to take it easy on yourself in the days following the procedure.
-There’s a one percent chance of infection, which can be minimised by avoiding:
+There’s a 1% chance of infection, which can be minimised by avoiding:

 - swimming or taking baths;